-Notes from the Quest Factory
+Notes from the quest factory

 Recently, I used an AI trained on fantasy novels to generate custom stories for about a thousand readers.
 The stories were appealingly strange, they came with maps (MAPS!), and they looked like this: